 The Marek's vaccine is the only vaccine used here at Green Grables.
 Marek's is essentially a virus that causes cancer in chickens - there are a few varieties, but all involve a cancer or cancer-like result.
 It most often shows up in chickens that are aged 6 weeks up to 2 years, but can appear at any time in a chicken's life.
 You may not know your chicken died of Marek's since it can affect so many aspect of chicken health.
 They can have tumors anywhere in the body, so they may just waste away, or they may look perfectly healthy and then keel over dead.
 They could have symptoms that look like respiratory disease with lung tumors, or they may die of something like respiratory disease because Marek's affects the immune system, making the chickens more prone to infection.
 "Cool" varieties can cause issue in just a few birds, or simply have a low death rate.
 "Hot" varieties can rip through your flock, killing every bird.
 If a bird is exposed to any variety and survives, it then carries the virus for life, much like the chicken pox virus in humans.
 During times of stress, the virus can activate, causing the bird to shed virus and infect more birds.
 If you have had a confirmed case of Marek's on your farm, you must consider every bird a carrier.
 And the Marek's vaccine has a problem.
 It's a "leaky" vaccine, meaning that properly vaccinated birds can still catch and shed the virus.
 The vaccine just prevents the virus from causing tumors in most birds.

 So what to do?
 There are two main schools of thought - vaccinate every bird upon hatch, or don't vaccinate anything and attempt to build up an immunity.
 So first, vaccinating - birds need to be vaccinated before they are exposed to the virus.
-Then they need 1-3 weeks to let their body build up the immunity in response to the vaccine.
-And the virus can travel via bird dander through the air.
+Then they need a while without exposure to let their body build up the immunity in response to the vaccine (minimum 4 days, but we prefer a minimum of 2 weeks).
+Unfortunately the virus can travel via bird dander through the air.
 So I vaccinate as the chicks come out of the incubator.
 Then they stay in my pottery studio for 3-4 weeks.
-No one is allowed in without a shower and fresh clothing.
-So vaccinating is not super simple at times.
+No one is allowed in without a shower and fresh clothing, and the room has a good air filter.
+Vaccinating is not super simple at times.
 Maybe I could get away with a more relaxed routine, but Marek's is extremely common in NC, and d'Uccles can be very susceptible to it.
 I've put a lot of money and time into my flocks, and with overnight shipping, the vaccine is not inexpensive, so I'd rather err on the side of caution.
 As an aside, should you vaccinate older birds?
 It's won't hurt them, but most likely they've already been exposed, so it probably won't help them either.
 When I first bought show birds, a month before I brought them home I did vaccinate every bird in the flock that had not had a vaccination.
 I was aware that the chances of exposure increase with showing, so it was worth the cost to me, even though I knew that it would most likely not affect anything with older birds.

-Can you build up immunity to Marek's?
+Can you build up resistance to Marek's in your flock?
 Perhaps.
-Certain breeds are definitely more susceptible, as are certain lines in certain breeds.
-But you may avoid the vaccine, and you may lose a bird here and there... and you may think "Yay!
+Certain breeds are definitely more susceptible (leghorns, Belgian breeds, silkies, sebrights, etc.), as are certain lines in certain breeds.
+You can skip the vaccine, and you may lose a bird here and there... and you may think "Yay!
 I have a great flock that is not affected by Marek's!"
 But what if you're flock has only been exposed to "cool" strains?
-You simply do not know that you have an immune flock.
+You simply do not know whether you have an immune flock or whether you've just been lucky.
 And someday a wild bird may fly over or nest in your yard, shedding a "hot" strain in it's feather dander and poop.
 And that variety may kill your whole flock.
 It's not a pretty scenario.
 And what if you take birds to a show?
-I guarantee that at least half, if not all of those show birds, have been exposed to some form of Marek's.
-The general consensus in agricultural colleges with poultry divisions is that if you have chickens outside, you most likely have some form of Marek's.
-Yikes.
+According to all accredited poultry units in the US, all of those birds have been exposed to some form of Marek's.
+The general consensus in agricultural colleges with poultry divisions is that if you have chickens outside, you have some form of Marek's.
 So you may get lucky and have a group of birds that was either vaccinated or just not very susceptible to the majority of Marek's strains in your area.
 You may never see an issue, or you may lose birds here and there to Marek's and not even know it, since it mimics so many other issues.

 Until that happens, I will be as open with my customers as I can.
 I vaccinate my chicks as they come out of the incubator, and keep them as safe as possible for a few weeks so their immune systems can come online.
-Vaccinated chicks can NOT spread Marek's to unvaccinated chicks by the way - that is a myth.
-The directions for the vaccine do state that chicks should be kept separate from other chickens for two weeks, but that is so the vaccinated chicks are not exposed, not because they could spread the virus.
+There have been no documented accounts where vaccinated chicks spread Marek's to unvaccinated chicks.
+The directions for the vaccine do state that chicks should be kept separate from other chickens for two weeks, but that is so the vaccinated chicks are not exposed, not because they could spread the vaccine virus.
 It is a live virus vaccine, but the virus used is a turkey virus that does not affect chickens.
+A recent study hints that unvaccinated chicks may get some sort of low protection by being with vaccinated chicks, but that's it so far.
 Another myth - keeping turkeys with chickens does not result in immune chickens.
 That's not how the immune system works.
 A couple of years ago I vaccinated chicks in batches to save money, not understanding that each day unvaccinated is a day they could be exposed.
 Now I split my vaccine in order to save a bit of money, but each chick is vaccinated on day one.
 And I hatch a lot.

 So, here we go!
 Vaccinating...
 I get my vaccine from Jefferspet.com or Twin City Poultry Supplies.
 I get several bottles since I hatch a lot, so I just check prices.
 The vaccine must be overnighted, which is expensive, but if it gets warm, it it no longer able to be used.
 Improper storage can result in improperly vaccinated chicks.
 I keep mine in the fridge.
 You get two bottles.
 A large bottle of diluent (or a bag, depending on where you get it) and a tiny bottle with a wafer at the bottom.
 Directions tell you to add all of the wafer to all of the diluent (liquid) and use it within one hour.
 There are 1000 doses and they are no good after that time period.
 You must keep it cool and swirl to mix regularly during vaccination.
 I use a 22 gauge needle.
 You can use a 1ml syringe (you give 0.2ml/chick) or I use a vaccine gun, which makes things much more simple with larger numbers of chicks.

 I split my vaccine to make it more affordable.
 You can split it up any way you like - I choose to split my wafer into four sections, using a tiny chemistry spatula.
 One issue - the wafer absorbs water from the air, which will ruin it.
 So you need to keep that bottle closed as much as possible.
-You need to split the wafer in a dry, non-humid place very very quickly.
+You need to split the wafer in a dry, non-humid place very very quickly, get that lid back on, and get it back into the fridge.
 I also use 1/5 of the liquid for 1/4 of the wafer.
 This ensures that the vaccine is at a high enough concentration, even if my 1/4 wafer is not exactly 1/4 of the wafer.
 Initially, I split the wafer using a scientific scale, but that results in the wafer being out too long.
 If it gets sticky, it's best not to use it.